 Douglas D. Dirks, age 49, has served as President and Chief Executive Officer of Employers Holdings, EGI and their predecessors since their creation in April 2005.
 He has served as Chief Executive Officer of EICN and ECIC since January 2006.
-He served as President and Chief Executive Officer of EICN from January 2000.
-Mr. Dirks has served as President and Chief Executive Officer of EICC from May 2002 until January 2006, ind served as President and Chief Executive Officer of ECIC from May 2002 until January 2006.
-Mr. Dirks has served as President and Chief Executive Officer of ECIC from May 2002 until January 2006, and leaved as President and Chief Executive Officer of ECIC from May 2002 until January 2006, and Elite Insurance Services, Inc. ("EIS") since 2002.
-He has been a Director of Employers Holdings, EGI and their predecessors since April 2005; a Director of EIS since 1999, EICN since December 1999, BCH since 2000, and a Director of ECIC since May 2002.
+He served as President and Chief Executive Officer of EICN from January 2000 until January 2006, and served as President and Chief Executive Officer of ECIC from May 2002 until January 2006.
+Mr. Dirks has served as President and Chief Executive Officer of Employers Occupational Health, Inc. ("EOH") and Elite Insurance Services, Inc. ("EIS") since 2002.
+He has been a Director of Employers Holdings, EGI and their predecessors since April 2005; a Director of EIS since 1999, EICN since December 1999, EOH since 2000, and a Director of ECIC since May 2002.
 Mr. Dirks was the Chief Executive Officer of the Fund from 1995 to 1999 and its Chief Financial Officer from 1993 to 1995.
-Prior to joining the Fund, he served in senior insurance regulatory positions and as an advisor to the Nevada Governor's Officer.
+Prior to joining the Fund, he served in senior insurance regulatory positions and as an advisor to the Nevada Governor's Office.
 Mr. Dirks also has worked in the public accounting and investment banking industries and is a licensed Certified Public Accountant in the state of Texas.
 He presently serves on the Board of Directors of the Nevada Insurance Guaranty Association and the Nevada Insurance Education Foundation.
 Mr. Dirks holds B.A. and M.B.A. degrees from the University of Texas and a J.D. degree from the University of South Dakota.